Deploy Azure Monitor Application Insights Agent for on-premises servers

 Does Application Insights Agent support ASP.NET Core applications?

 Yes.
-Starting from Application Insights Agent 2.0.0-beta1, ASP.NET Core applications hosted in IIS are supported.
+In Application Insights Agent 2.0.0 and later, ASP.NET Core applications hosted in IIS are supported.

 How do I verify that the enablement succeeded?